Straintronics and twistronics in bilayer graphene: Conclusion

 \section{Conclusion}

 In summary, we studied the combined effects of twist and strain in bilayer graphene using atomistic tight-binding and strain-extended continuum models.
 Strain reshapes the moiré geometry, broadens the narrow bands, splits the vHs, lifts valley degeneracy, and shifts the Dirac points within the mBZ.
 The shear strain introduces stronger distortion of both the geometrical and electronic properties.
+Specifically, under the same strain strength, the shear type induces a larger vHs separation than the uniaxial strain, in agreement with recent experimental results \cite{yu2024twist,carrasco2025twistraintronics}.
 Moreover, the strain direction is crucial: it controls both the bandwidth and the valley-resolved topology, and shifts the twist angle that minimizes the bandwidth.

 A continuum model with strain-induced scalar and gauge fields reproduces the atomistic spectra and the strain-driven topological transitions that occur when the gap to the remote bands closes and reopens.
-Including electrostatic (Hartree) interactions, we find nonrigid spectral shifts at low strain that evolve toward an almost rigid shift at higher strain; the interaction mainly reshapes the bands without reversing the strain-induced broadening.
-Finally, we develop a general method based on the energy minimization, to determine the twist and strain from the STM topography.
+Including electrostatic (Hartree) interactions, we found nonrigid spectral shifts at low strain that evolve toward an almost rigid shift at higher strain; the interaction mainly reshapes the bands without reversing the strain-induced broadening.
 These results show that strain provides a practical knob to control band structure and valley topology in moiré graphene.